 There are, of course, other factors to consider such as aging.
 As we age, the production of certain hormones like melatonin see a steady decline bringing an additional complication to the mix.
 However, maintaining satisfactory levels of magnesium has been shown to reduce the severity of this decline, and in some cases help it level out or rise.
 In post-menopausal women, who have a higher incidence of deteriorating sleep quality, research has shown that by supplementing with magnesium not only were many menopausal symptoms reduced or alleviated, but quality of sleep was markedly improved as well.

 Indirect Benefits of Magnesium for Sleep

-We’ll coast over the details of magnesium’s function in aiding these disorders, since this article is specifically about magnesium as it pertains to sleep.
-Let’s suffice it to say that on top of RLS, the list of issues is quite lengthy (See: 101 Uses for Magnesium), including sleep apnea, asthma, periodic limb movement during sleep, hot flashes (which, of course, can be listed under the menopause symptoms), leg cramps, migraine, and even digestive issues.
+The list of sleep issues related to low magnesium is quite lengthy (See: 101 Uses for Magnesium), including restless leg, sleep apnea, asthma, periodic limb movement during sleep, hot flashes (which, of course, can be listed under the menopause symptoms), leg cramps, migraine, and even digestive issues.

-As I intimated earlier, it really depends on what specifically is causing your lack of satisfactory sleep that will determine how significantly magnesium will impact it.
+As I intimated earlier, it really depends on what specifically is causing your lack of satisfactory sleep that determines magnesium’s possible impact.
 However, it is my educated belief that since magnesium is a core nutrient – a foundational nutrient – that many of these issues are ultimately caused by a deficiency in the first place.
 Just look at something like dehydration, which can lead to migraine, nausea, vomiting, fatigue, muscle cramping, and even sweating!
 When your body is deprived of something so very vital (like water), the deficit will literally be felt system-wide.